How is WAM Calculated UNSW

 - Weighting Calculation: The calculator multiplies your Mark by the Credit Points for that course.

-(Example: 80% in a 6 UOC course = 480 Weighted Points). - Summation: It adds up all the Weighted Points from all courses and calculates the total sum of Credit Points attempted.
+- Summation: It adds up all the Weighted Points from all courses and calculates the total sum of Credit Points attempted.

 - Final Division: The Total Weighted Points are divided by the Total Credit Points to yield your WAM.